EpicBrainUser/python-booklet/python_booklet.typ

 result = function(0, 1, 2)
 ```
-You may be confused as we only gave it `a, b` in the function call, but this error occurs because we have an instance method, which takes `self` (this can be called anything but by conversion it's called `self` in python, so python assumes you called the `self` instance parameter `a`). \
+You may be confused as we only gave it `a, b` in the function call, but this error occurs because we have an instance method, which takes `self` (this can be called anything but by conversion it's called `self` in python, so python assumes you called the `self` instance #gls("parameter") `a`). \
 One way to fix this is to add self in the function definition, like this:\

 ```python